byrnelorcan/MS2-WxAero-Brief/README.md

 ## Data Accuracy
 --------------
 Manual testing was completed to test that the site was delivering correct METAR and TAF information ofr aerodromes globally.
 The results returned very positive results.
 The site accurately displays the relevant information.
-The flight conditions label changes colour depending on the condtions at the aerodrome.
+The flight conditions label changes colour depending on the condtions at the aerodrome:
+- VFR - Green
+- IFR - Red
+- MVFR - Navy
+- LIFR - Salmon
+- Unknown - Black

 These tests were completed by comparing data from reputable trusted [sources](https://www.aviationweather.gov/metar) and the data displayed via the [Check WX API](https://www.checkwxapi.com/).